cvburgess/leadwithjoy.org/src/posts/good-better-best.md

 There will likely be a wide chasm between "what is the literal least we can do?" and "what would we do if we had unlimited time and money?" - or at least, there should be.
 Naturally, the question that helps bridge those is:

-> "What are the 'low hanging fruit' that will wow users?"
+> What are the 'low hanging fruit' that will wow users?

 This is the perfect time for teams to break off, research or "spike" various ideas and tools, and return to the group with an analysis of what items may be easy enough to implement without risking timelines.